Jett James: Departure and returns

 In May 2015, it was announced that McDonald would be leaving Home and Away.
 His character's exit aired on 1 July 2015.
 The storyline sees Jett leave the Bay to attend military school.
 Both John and Marilyn are unhappy that he is joining the armed forces, especially John, who feels that he is losing his best friend.
 Jett is disappointed when he realises that no one is making a fuss about his departure.
 When he learns that there will not be a party, he is "deflated".
 However, the Bay residents have secretly planned a farewell party at the Diner for him.

 McDonald later returned for guest appearances from 19 November 2015, and in May 2017.
 McDonald was pictured filming scenes on Palm Beach, alongside Symons and Withington in September 2018.
-A writer for Inside Soap confirmed that the character would make his on-screen return in early 2019.
+A writer for Inside Soap confirmed that the character would make his return in early 2019.
 Jett returned in the episode broadcast on 12 March 2019.
 He turns up at the Diner to surprise John and Marilyn, and they soon wonder if there is more to his unexpected return than first thought.
+Jett is injured in an explosion while serving abroad, and the serial then explored how Jett deals with paralysis.

+Four years later, writers offered an update on the character's off-screen life, as John tells Marilyn that Jett has gotten engaged to his girlfriend Lindsey.